vvmruder/redmine_doc_pu/README.md

 Installing RedCloth4
 --------------------

-Currently Redmine uses RedCloth3, so you have to additionally install RedCloth4.
+Currently Redmine ships with RedCloth3, so you have to additionally install RedCloth4.
-The simplest solution is by typing gem install RedCloth, but this only works if you have a compiler set-up, since some parts are written in C code.
+The simplest solution is by typing gem install RedCloth or by bundler, but this only works if you have a compiler set-up, since some parts are written in C code.
 For windows users a pre compiled gem package can be downloaded from the repository.

 LaTeX